Holton's DEI & Belonging Roadmap to Anti-Racist Education

 Common Threads affinity spaces will be implemented for Students of Color during the 2020-2021 school year.

-Beginning in 2019, Common Thread affinity spaces have been held for Black, Biracial, and Asian students.
+Beginning in 2019, Common Threads affinity spaces have been held for Black, Biracial, and Asian students.
 In the 2020-2021 school year, we will add an affinity group for Jewish students.

 In August 2020, the Head of School, the Director of Diversity, Equity, and Global Education, and the PA Vice-President of Diversity, Equity, and Inclusion will host a Q/A session with new and returning Black and Asian/Pacific Islander families.
 In September, the Parent Association will invite parents to join Common Threads parent/guardian affinity groups that will meet regularly with the Director of Diversity, Wellbeing, and Global Education and the Head of School.